Beach Camping Checklist – Essential Things to Bring

 Beaches are known for their sunny climates, so you can take full advantage of those conditions by packing some solar panels.

-Of course, you could just bring a generator for your adventures, especially if you’re camping near your car.
+Of course, you could just bring a portable generator for your adventures, especially when camping near your car.
 But, a set of solar panels and perhaps even a solar-powered generator can provide more than enough green energy to power your essential devices when you camp.

-As an added bonus, you could also bring a set of portable battery packs that you can charge off of your solar panels.
-Then, when you’re out hiking for the day, you can still have access to a reliable and eco-friendly source of power for your GPS and other devices.
+As a bonus, you could also bring a set of portable battery packs to charge off your solar panels.
+Then, when you’re out hiking for the day, you can still access a reliable and eco-friendly power source for your GPS and other devices.

 6. Towels